 Implications for Further Research: Further research that improves our understanding of how decisions regarding provider choice, concurrent psychotherapy, and drug choice are made will improve our understanding of the effects treatment choices on the cost-effectiveness of depression care.
 We have suggested that targeted concurrent psychotherapy may prove to be cost-effective; research to determine groups most likely to benefit from the additional treatment would further enable clinicians and healthcare policy makers to form a consensus regarding a model for treating depression.

 Dobrez, Deborah G.; Melfi, Catherine A.; Croghan, Thomas W.; Kniesner, Thomas J.; and Obenchain, Robert L., "Antidepressent Treatment for Depression: Total Charges and Therapy Duration" (2000).
 Center for Policy Research.
-Paper 171.
+171.